MinaFoundation/mina-fungible-token/documentation/deploy.md

 [!NOTE] If you do not use the `FungibleToken` class as is, third parties that want to integrate your token will need to use your custom contract as well.

+[!NOTE] The `init()` function of the admin contract sets permissions such that the admin contract can only be upgraded/replaced in case of a breaking update of the chain, and prevents changing the permissions of the account the contract is deployed to.
+That way, users can trust that the code of the admin contract will not change arbitrarily.
+If you use the admin contract that is supplied, make sure to call `init()`.
+If you write your own admin contract, set permissions accordingly.

 ### Admin Contract and Centralization

 The default admin contract uses a single keypair.
 That is not ideal, as it introduces a single point